MateiG/THacks2Stopcam/README.md

 Then we served it to a webpage using Flask.

-We learned a lot about detecting the speed of a moving object, as well as how to use Flask to serve specific information.
+We learned a lot about detecting the speed of a moving object from it's bounding box, as well as how to use Flask to serve specific information.
 Finding an alternative to HAAR cascades was also a highlight :)